ravirs-singh/OpenCv-Pyhton-Image-Processing-/README.md

-This repository conatins the codes of various image processing Algorithms without using their predefined function.
+<h1>This repository conatins the codes of various image processing Algorithms without using their predefined function.
 Coding Language used is PYTHON 3